siqiluo7/taskboard/README.md

 Validation error is dislayed at form level when user hit add task which provides immediate feedback to the user.

 Persistence Errors and Application Errors are handled at the service level.
 I implemented a centralized error handling mechanism to catch and log errors during storage operations.
 Currently, it logs and displays errors (`ErrorNotification` component), the error will be cleared after the next successful operation.
 In the future, it can be implement a auto retry and more sophisticated error handling mechanism to handle different types of errors and provide better user feedback.

+To mock a persistence error, you can add a task and manually clear the local storage, then try toggle the task status by checking/unchecking the checkbox.
+The error will be displayed in the UI.